MichaelCade/90DaysOfDevOps/Days/day25.md

 - [Eve-ng](https://www.eve-ng.net/)
 - [Unimus](https://unimus.net/) Not a lab environment but an interesting concept.

-We will build our lab out using [Eve-ng](https://www.eve-ng.net/) as mentioned before you can use a phsyical device but to be honest a virtual environment means that we can have a sandbox environment to test many different scenarios.
-Plus being able to play with different devices and topoligies might be of interest.
+We will build our lab out using [Eve-ng](https://www.eve-ng.net/) as mentioned before you can use a physical device but to be honest a virtual environment means that we can have a sandbox environment to test many different scenarios.
+Plus being able to play with different devices and topologies might be of interest.

 We are going to do everything on EVE-NG with the community edition.